janus-idp/backstage-showcase/e2e-tests/CI.md

 Nightly tests are run to ensure the stability and reliability of our codebase over time.
 These tests are executed on different clusters to cover various environments:

-AKS Nightly Tests: Only the nightly tests for Azure Kubernetes Service (AKS) run on the bsCluster.
+- **AKS Nightly Tests:** Only the nightly tests for Azure Kubernetes Service (AKS) run on the bsCluster.
 We do not have AKS PR checks; the AKS environment is exclusively used for nightly runs.

-IBM Cloud Tests: All other tests, including PR checks and nightlies for the `main`, `1.3`, and `1.2` branches, run against the `rhdh-pr-os` OpenShift Container Platform (OCP) cluster on IBM Cloud.
+- **IBM Cloud Tests:** All nightly tests for the `main`, `1.3`, and `1.2` branches run against the `rhdh-pr-os` OpenShift Container Platform (OCP) cluster on IBM Cloud.

-Additional Nightly Jobs for Main Branch:
+### Additional Nightly Jobs for Main Branch:

-The nightly job for the main branch also runs against `rhdh-os-1` (currently OCP 4.14).
+- The nightly job for the `main` branch also runs against `rhdh-os-1` (currently OCP 4.14).
-It also runs against `rhdh-os-2` (currently OCP 4.15).
+- It also runs against `rhdh-os-2` (currently OCP 4.15).

-We regularly upgrade the clusters to ensure that rhdh-pr-os is always at the latest version we support.
+We regularly upgrade the clusters to ensure that `rhdh-pr-os` is always at the latest version we support.
 The team manages these upgrades to keep our test environments up-to-date with the newest supported OCP versions.

+**Note:** The output of the nightly runs, including test results and any relevant notifications, is posted on the Slack channel **`#rhdh-e2e-test-alerts`**.
+This allows the team to monitor test outcomes and promptly address any issues that arise.